We are thrilled to share that The Garfield Weston Foundation has confirmed a generous grant of £150,000 towards redevelopment of our Deptford studios.

 Having now passed RIBA Stage 3 with our project we are fully go to grow studio provision in Deptford from 60 to 80 independent creative practitioners.
 We will deliver expanded specialist, affordable studios for makers, shared equipment hubs, and a new flexible education space to meet growing demand for events and practical workshops.

-A very, very big thank you to The Garfield Weston Foundation for supporting this development to deliver increased studio capacity and create for-purpose studio spaces for our community of contemporary craftspeople.
+A very big thank you to The Garfield Weston Foundation for supporting this development to deliver increased studio capacity and create for-purpose studio spaces for our community of contemporary craftspeople.

 This grant is especially appreciated given the Foundation’s earlier support for Cockpit and our digital transformation through their Weston Culture Fund.